Anku5hk/Programmers_guide_to_Python/book.md

 my_list2 = [[y for y in range(x)] for x in range(5)] # it can be nested
 my_list3 = [abc for abc in range(10) if abc > 5] # if condition
 my_list4 = [True if z > 5 else False for z in range(10)] # if and else condition
-# Notice: the syntax difference between if and if..else clauses
+# Notice: The syntax difference between if and if..else clauses
 # also try printing each of the list
 ```
 * Copy a *list* example.